codurance/katalyst-kickstart/README.md

 ## Looking for a good kata? 🥋

-**Katalyst** refers to ([katalyst.codurance.com](https://katalyst.codurance.com/)), a website providing katas used for learning, teaching and practicing test-driven-development.
+**Katalyst** refers to [katalyst.codurance.com](https://katalyst.codurance.com/), a website providing katas for learning, teaching and practicing test-driven-development.

 Obviously you can use the templates in this repo for any TDD practice.
-If you want some recommended places to start check out these:
+If you want some recommendations check out these:

 - [**FizzBuzz**](https://katalyst.codurance.com/fizzbuzz) – a perfect intro to classic TDD
 - [**Roman Numerals**](https://katalyst.codurance.com/roman-numerals) – another classic kata for mastering TDD fundamentals